-Late one night, Managing Partner Steve Baer sat in his office surrounded by three walls covered in scribbled Post-its.
-He was searching for a unique way for Snapple to engage in an increasingly fragmented digital landscape.
-It had to be a simple, scalable idea that was true to the brand, but also gave the creative team enough runway to create an ongoing narrative.
+Late one night, Managing Partner Steve Baer sat in his office surrounded by three walls covered in scribbled post-its.
+He was searching for a unique way for Snapple to engage an audience in an increasingly fragmented digital landscape.
+It had to be a simple, scalable idea that was true to the brand but also gave the creative team enough runway to create an ongoing narrative.

 When he sat down with his team to write the creative brief, the idea hit them:

 The idea was to have creative collaborators reenact – well, "re-enFACT" – their interpretations of Snapple's beloved Real Facts from the cap.